-- Nonprofit organizations are encouraged to provide letters of support from local governments. - Borrower resume and list of previous developed projects - Project Narrative, describing the proposed use of the project, including a breakdown of the proposed AMI percentages and any commercial use, if known at the time of application, alternative funding sources if Land Banking funds are not received, and how the project will address the priorities of density, mixed-income, and environmental sustainability in the market area.

-- Appraisal - Phase I Environmental Report for transactions over \$750,000.00 - Purchase and sale agreement (Must be provided as part of the LOI) - Rural resort waiver, if applicable
+- Nonprofit organizations are encouraged to provide letters of support from local governments. - Borrower resume and list of previous developed projects - Project Narrative, describing the proposed use of the project, including a breakdown of the proposed AMI percentages and any commercial use, if known at the time of application, alternative funding sources if Land Banking funds are not received, and how the project will address the priorities of density, mixed-income, and environmental sustainability in the market area. - Appraisal - Phase I Environmental Report for transactions over \$750,000.00 - · Purchase and sale agreement - · Rural resort waiver, if applicable